Tenants: Things you should know

 Price difference in Furnished rental vs Unfurnished rental:

 Generally, the rent of long-term furnished apartments tends to be more expensive than unfurnished rentals.
+Furnished rentals in Paris typically cost 5% to 20% more than their unfurnished counterparts.
 The table below shows the average rent price per m² in Paris, depending on the apartment type.

 The price difference is because furnishing a property requires an initial investment in furniture, home appliances, and other amenities, resulting in higher monthly rent.
-Additionally, furnished rentals often come with additional rental charges such as building maintenance charges and utilities (in some cases) included in the rent price, further contributing to the higher cost for the landlord.
+Additionally, furnished rentals often come with additional rental charges such as building maintenance charges and utilities (in some cases, electricity, internet) included in the rent price, further contributing to the higher cost for the landlord.

 Contracts and additional costs